 1. Subscribe to a season of family theater or music at one of your favorite arts organizations, which cuts costs per show and helps you plan ahead.
 Check for early-bird subscription specials.
-Many subscriptions provide steep discounts, free or discounted parking, and flexible options for exchanging tickets.
+Many subscriptions provide steep discounts, flexible options for exchanging tickets, and even discounted parking.

-2. The Seattle Symphony’s Family Connections Program offers two free tickets for kids ages 8–18, with the purchase of just one adult ticket, for concerts that are part of the Wyckoff Masterworks series.
+2. The Seattle Symphony’s Family Connections Program offers two free tickets for kids ages 8–18, with the purchase of just one adult ticket, for Delta Masterworks series concerts, Untuxed performances and Seattle Pops.

 3. Most museums have a good kids' discount.
 For example, kids ages 12 and younger are always free at the Seattle Art Museum and the Seattle Asian Art Museum.
-The Henry Art Gallery is free for kids younger than 13.
+The Henry Art Gallery is free for kids younger than 13 and always free on Sunday.
 The Frye Art Museum is always free for everyone (including free parking).
-Bellevue Arts Museum offers a $25 family ticket and is free for children under age 6.
+Bellevue Arts Museum offers a $35 family ticket and is free for children under age 6.

-9. Seattle Center’s Teen Tix program allows teens to get $5 tickets at over 40 Seattle-area arts venues; on Sundays (for shows) and Thursdays (for museums), Teen Tix tickets are two for $10, so your teen can bring you along.
+11. Teen Tix is an amazing program that allows teens to get $5 day-of-show tickets at 75 Seattle-area arts venues.
+On Sundays (for shows) and Thursdays (for museums), Teen Tix tickets are two for $10, so your teen can bring you along.

-16. Seattle Opera offers a “Family Day matinee” for only $15 per seat as well as free family-oriented open houses.
+18. Seattle Opera offers a “Family Day matinee” discounts for select performances, as free family-oriented open houses.

 19. Bring the kids to a concert or show at a local high school, or a student production of a professional theater, whose productions are often very good and very affordable.